-Look at the following example: it shows the earnings of Tom Smith.
-We need to calculate how much tax he need to pay each month.
+Let’s try another example.
+The following table shows the earnings of Tom Smith.
+We need to calculate how much tax he has to pay each month.

-To create an absolute reference, click cell D3, then in the formula click text D7.
-Now press the F4 key and confirm it by pressing Enter.
+To create an absolute reference, click cell D3, then in the formula bar click text D7.
+Now press the F4 key and confirm the formula entry by pressing Enter.
 This will change a relative reference to an absolute reference.

-Use AutoFill to count the taxes for February, March, then sum all the months.
-Press Ctrl + ` to display the formula.
+Use AutoFill to calculate the taxes for February and March and sum up all the months.
+Press Ctrl + ` to display formulas.

 Mixed cell references

 Mixed cell references are locked to a row or a column, but not to both at the same time.
 There are two different types of mixed references:

 Locked to a column:

 If you want to create a mixed reference locked to a row – press the F4 key on the formula bar twice: